 Stormwater BMPs designed to reduce nutrients and sediments may also provide a secondary benefit of removing PCBs, which preferentially bind to the organic carbon fraction of sediments.
 There is insufficient knowledge regarding the effectiveness of PCB removal from these BMPs.

-The public is generally unaware of the potential health impacts of consuming fish with elevated levels of PCBs and continued presence of PCBs in many sources (e.g., transformers, building materials, paints, etc…) within the environment that may contribute to unregulated and NPDES regulated stormwater.
+The public is generally unaware of the potential health impacts of consuming fish with elevated levels of PCBs and continued presence of PCBs in many sources (e.g., transformers, building materials, paints) within the environment that may contribute to unregulated and NPDES-regulated stormwater.

 Stormwater Research Gaps

-Biosolids which contain PCBs are often land applied in agricultural and commercial practices as an alternative to chemical fertilizers.
-Limited information is available on whether land application of biosolids is a source of PCBs in unregulated and NPDES regulated stormwater.
+Biosolids which may contain PCBs are often land applied in agricultural and commercial practices as an alternative to chemical fertilizers.
+Limited information is available on whether land application of biosolids containing PCBs are a source of PCBs in unregulated and NPDES regulated stormwater.

 Stormwater BMPs are routinely dredged to maintain capacity and effectiveness in the removal of sediments.
 Dredged materials may contain PCBs associated with these sediments and are often land applied for disposal as they are not categorized as hazardous materials.
 Limited information is available on whether land application of dredged materials is a source of PCBs in unregulated and NPDES regulated stormwater.